Most financial advisors tell you that when you leave a job, don’t forget to take your 401(k) with you.

 By Friday, the check had been received by Vanguard and I had to call them because the fraud department flagged it as a duplicate payment.
 No, I explained, it’s not a duplicate.
 They said okay and that they’d deposit it.

-It’s not been a few days and check several times per day to make sure it’s still there.
+It’s now been a few days and I check several times per day to make sure it’s still there.
+And not negative.

 You can’t be too careful.